What benefits can I claim after a work accident?Updated: October 21, 2022

 You can claim SSP for a maximum of 28 weeks.
 You may be able to claim sick pay from your employer for longer, if a longer period is set out in your contract.

-IIDB is a “no-fault” scheme.
-“No-fault” means you don’t need to prove anyone was to blame for the accident.
+IIDB is a no-fault scheme, meaning you don’t need to prove that someone else was to blame for the accident.

-The amount you receive depends on how serious your injury or disability is, and IIDB is paid weekly.
+Paid weekly, the amount of IIDB you will receive will depend on how serious your injury or disability is.

 Can I claim IIDB?